gramaziokohler/antikythera/ARCHITECTURE.md

 ## Authoring Surface

-The authoring interface for fabrication processes will evolve through three phases:
+The authoring interface for blueprints will evolve through three phases:

 ### Phase 1: JSON-Based Definition (Current)

-Initially, fabrication processes are defined using the JSON format described above.
+Initially, blueprints are defined using the JSON format described above.
 This provides a structured, machine-readable representation that can be validated and executed by the system.

 ### Phase 2: Python DSL

-A domain-specific language (DSL) implemented in Python will provide a more ergonomic interface for defining fabrication processes programmatically.
+A domain-specific language (DSL) implemented in Python will provide a more ergonomic interface for defining blueprints programmatically.
 This will enable:

 - Type checking and validation during development
 - Reuse of process components and patterns